cameronbrill/create-go-app/README.md

 # create-go-app

-This is a [create-react-app](https://github.com/facebook/create-react-app) based on [go-project-template](https://github.com/cameronbrill/go-project-template).
+This is a [create-react-app](https://github.com/facebook/create-react-app) for Go projects, based on [go-project-template](https://github.com/cameronbrill/go-project-template).

 ## installation